-It is important to note that having an API Gateway to manage incoming messages has an additional hidden benefit: you can decouple the protocol you use to communicate among your internal architecture from the protocol your clients use to connect and send messages.
+Having an API Gateway to handle incoming messages has an additional hidden benefit: you can decouple the protocol you use to communicate among your internal architecture from the protocol your clients use to connect and send messages.
 Example: your clients could use Websocket or HTTP to establish the connection and to exchange data with the API Gateway, and your backend architecture can use TCP or UDP to communicate internally.

 But don’t forget about another constraint we want to satisfy: the scalability.
 The whole system has to work under any load.
 We can’t say: “hey, you can’t connect, we are already managing 10,000 users.
 Come back in an hour or two”.
 Not in my backend!

 What if our services can’t manage the load?
 Or our API Gateway goes down on its knees because of the traffic burst?
 I would need multiple API Gateway services on different servers.
 Generally speaking, I would need N service instances, on different physical servers, that can perform the same tasks and share the load dynamically.
 And they have to act like a single one: if instance Y changes the state of my game, other instances have to be aware of this.

 Now we have multiple instances of everything, but something is still missing.
 Something must manage all these instances, something must orchestrate the whole architecture.
 Its role should be to keep track of which instances are currently spawned, their load, their details.
 Not only: it has to be able to spawn instances when needed or destroy them when there is no load.

 You can write your own solution or you can simply use something already battle-tested like Kubernetes or Docker Swarm.

 The architecture at this point should look like this: